frontenddogma/web-development-glossary/manuscript/r.md

 : → Dyslexia

 README
 : A file that contains information about other files in a directory or archive of computer software.
-A form of documentation, it is usually a simple plain-text file called READ.ME, README.TXT, README.md (for a text file using Markdown), README.1ST, or simply README.
+A form of documentation, it is usually a simple plain-text file called READ.ME, README.TXT, README.md (for a text file using Markdown), README.1ST, or just README.
 The file’s name is generally written in uppercase letters.&nbsp;[†](#w-readme)

 Real User Monitoring
 : A passive monitoring technology that records all interaction of a user with a website, or of a client with a server or cloud-based application.
 Monitoring actual user interaction is important to operators to determine if users are being served quickly and without errors and, if not, which part of a business process is failing.
 Real user monitoring data is used to determine the actual service-level quality delivered to end users and to detect errors or slowdowns on websites.&nbsp;[†](#w-rum)